blueOkiris/Eksedra-Engine/README.md

 For fun I use Link from the Legend of Zelda Minish Cap.
 That sprite as well as the character itself are owned by Nintendo

 I want to make clear that I DO NOT use these sprites in a professional capacity, instead using them for the sake of example

+Same thing for overworld audio which comes from the game the Legend of Zelda: Link's Awakening